-- political (including trade and tax policies), legal, regulatory, financial markets and economic conditions and developments in the United States and abroad; - economic fluctuations in the agricultural, rural infrastructure, international, and farm-related business sectors; - weather-related, disease, and other adverse climatic or biological conditions that periodically occur that impact agricultural productivity and income; - changes in U.S. government support of the agricultural industry and the System as a government-sponsored enterprise, as well as investor and rating agency reactions to events involving the U.S. government, other government-sponsored enterprises and other financial institutions; - actions taken by the Federal Reserve System in implementing monetary policy; - credit, interest rate and liquidity risk inherent in our lending activities; - changes in our assumptions for determining the allowance for loan losses, other-thantemporary impairment and fair value measurements; and - industry outlooks for agricultural conditions.
+- political (including trade and tax policies), legal, regulatory, financial markets and economic conditions and developments in the U.S. and abroad; - economic fluctuations in the agricultural, rural infrastructure, international, and farm-related business sectors; - adverse weather-related events (including droughts and floods), food safety, disease, and other unfavorable conditions (including wild-fires) that periodically occur that impact agricultural productivity and income; - changes in U.S. government support of the agricultural industry and the System as a government-sponsored enterprise, as well as investor and rating agency reactions to events involving the System, the U.S. government, other government-sponsored enterprises and other financial institutions; - actions taken by the Federal Reserve System in implementing monetary policy; - credit, interest rate and liquidity risk inherent in our lending activities; - changes in our assumptions for determining the allowance for loan losses, other-thantemporary impairment and fair value measurements; and - industry outlooks for agricultural conditions.